Municipal Wastewater Treatment Practice Exam

 Question: 1 / 400

-What primarily defines the efficiency of a wastewater treatment process?
+What is the main purpose of a clarifier in a wastewater treatment plant (WWTP)?

 Get further explanation with Examzify DeepDiveBeta